zulip/zulip/templates/zerver/api/integration-guide.md

     [this guide](https://zulip.readthedocs.io/en/latest/testing/testing.html)
     for more details on the Zulip test runner.*

-* Once you've gotten your webhook working and passing a test, capture payloads for the other common types of posts the service's webhook will make, and add tests for them; usually this part of the process is pretty fast.
+* Once you've gotten your incoming webhook working and passing a test, capture payloads for the other common types of posts the service's webhook will make, and add tests for them; usually this part of the process is pretty fast.
 Webhook integration tests should all use